-Conservation Ontario has to provide a model for an Administrative By-law and the Best Management Practices (Code of Conduct, Conflict of Interest Policy abd Election of Officers Procedure) associated with the By-laws required under Section 19.1 of the Conservation Authorities Act.
-It is the guideline which was used as the basis for these governing document.
+Conservation Ontario has provided a model for an Administrative By-law and the Best Management Practices (Code of Conduct, Conflict of Interest Policy and Election of Officers Procedure) associated with the By-laws required under Section 19.1 of the Conservation Authorities Act.
+It is the guideline which was used as the basis for these governing documents.